Chimney Guys

 Key Takeaways

-- Don't relight the fire — even days later — until a CCTV inspection clears the flue
+• NEVER relight the fire after a chimney fire — even if it looks fine — until a qualified contractor inspects the flue

 How do I know if I had a chimney fire?